utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-service-definition.md

 ### Adding import paths

 Sometimes, gRPC schemas can be divided into multiple .proto files.
 These .proto files are referred through *import directives* in a schema.
-Import directives containing absolute paths (e.g. `/Users/johndoe/projects/my-app/protos/enums/NumericEnum.proto`) and relative paths (`../enums/NumericEnum.proto`) are auto resolved by Postman and don't require any additional configuration.
-In rest of the cases, make sure you add the parent directories of the import directives mentioned in the schema.
-Consider the example file structure below:
+Import directives containing absolute paths (e.g. `/Users/johndoe/projects/my-app/protos/enums/NumericEnum.proto`) and relative paths (`../enums/NumericEnum.proto`) are automatically resolved by Postman and don't require any additional configuration.
+If the import directives do not contain absolute or relative paths, you must add their parent directories.

+Consider this example file structure:

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/using-service-definition/import-path-file-structure.jpg" width="400px" alt="Example file structure">

-In the example here, the `root.proto` contains import directives that refer to other .proto files in the `protos` folder.
+In this example, `root.proto` contains import directives that refer to other .proto files in the `protos` folder.
 These import directives could look something like this in the schema:

 ```